Esta Noche (gay bar)

-Esta Noche (English: Tonight) was the first Latino gay bar in San Francisco and notably contributed to queer Latin culture.
+Esta Noche (English: Tonight) was the first Latino gay bar in San Francisco.
 It operated from 1979 to 2014, and was located at 3079 16th Street between Valencia Street and Mission Street in San Francisco, California.

 It was attractive to many Latino individuals in the community because it provided a space to drink, party, engage in hookup culture, organize and perform.
 Esta Noche was also a place where people of other races and ethnicities could embrace Hispanic culture and engage in interracial relations.
 The bar first opened in 1979 and was the last Latino bar standing on 16th Street by 1997.
 After 30 years of operation, Esta Noche closed in 2014 as a result of increased rent and property taxes caused by gentrification.

 History

 Esta Noche was founded by two gay community members, Anthony Lopez and Manuel Quijano.

 It is historically placed as the first gay Latino bar in San Francisco, and it has significance due to the discrimination LGBTQ+ people of color faced in traditionally popular white gay bars, especially in the Castro district.
 LGBTQ+ people of color often experienced racial slurs, microaggressions, and fetishization, as the bars where LGBTQ+ people were able to socialize and party were mostly dominated by white men.
 LGBTQ+ people of color were often asked to show multiple forms of identification in these spaces.
 These experiences led to the creation of Esta Noche.
 The co-founder of the group Gay American Indians (GAI), Randy Burns, said that the frustration at this discrimination was also what led his group to form, and members often met at Esta Noche.

 Lopez and Quijano struggled to open the bar at first as a result of discriminatory practices.
 Minorities in the area found it very difficult to obtain liquor licenses and/or permits.
 The pair hired an attorney to dispute the unconstitutional practices and were able to secure the needed permits to open Esta Noche.

 Esta Noche also has its roots in the Gay Latino Alliance (GALA), as one of the GALA members sold their house to buy the bar.
 GALA and Esta Noche worked together in advertising the space as the gay Latino bar of the Mission District in San Francisco, which ultimately resurfaced tensions that the organization was dealing with.
 With the establishment of Esta Noche came the shift of gay Latino representation from GALA to the bar life.